cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 differnt actions like lock/unlock and start the vehicle.
 My top idea soon became something along the lines of

-"I wonder if I could send an inbound email to start my car?"
+"I wonder if I could send an inbound email to start my truck?"

 Unfortunately, there wasn't a public API I could find.
 However, I was fortunate enough to find someone who created an unoffical API wrapper with JS.